yokinglou/CorresPondenceNet/README.md

     - "geo_dists": geodesic distances between all point pairs
     - "mesh_names": names of meshes in ShapeNet

 # How to Learn Dense Semantic Embeddings
+Please add the absolute path of the CPNet dataset in [config](./config/config.yaml) at first.
 ## Traing a Model
 You can train on CPNet and get pointwise semantic embeddings with differentt backbones in [models](./models/), for example:
 ```